joshdrochon/project-ganymede/README.md

 User Stories:

 Expected Behaviors:
-  User can enter name, dob, gender, race, and whether tehy smoke
+  User can enter name, dob, gender, race, and whether they smoke
 	User will be able to see how old they are on Mercury, Venus, Mars, and Jupiter User will be able to see how many years they have left to live on said planets.
   User will be able resubmit the form as many times as desired